sina-chen/predictors_of_polling_errors/us_senate/scrape/README.md

 First you need to run the [downloadscript_senate1998_2020.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/downloadscript_senate1998_2020.R).
 The websites with senate polling results from 1998 to 2020 will be downloaded and stored separately for every year and state/group of states as html files.
 The folder structure is year/html/.
 In a next step, to convert these html files to txt for further processing run the [convert_txt_senate.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/convert_txt_senate.R) script.
 Running this script will create the sub folder "txt" within every year folder (year/txt/) with one txt file per state.
 To extract the relevant information and combine all in one data frame run [extract_senate.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/extract_senate.R).
 The files [helper_func_senate.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/helper_func_senate.R) and [helper_func_subset_senate.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_senate/scrape/helper_func_subset_senate.R) include necessary functions to extract relevant information from the txt files and arrange this information in a data frame.

-The complete workflow is summarised in the figure below:
+The complete workflow is summarised in the figure below.

+- Yellow boxes: raw input data
+- Blue boxes: R script to transform data
+- Green boxes: intermediate and final data sets

 ![workflow](scrape_senate_workflow.png)